docarray/docarray/docs/advanced/document-store/benchmark.md

 :scale: 0 %
 ```

-We create a DocumentArray with one million Documents based on [sift1m](http://corpus-texmex.irisa.fr/), a dataset containing 1 million objects of 128d and using l2 distance metrics, and benchmark the following document stores.
+We create a DocumentArray with one million Documents based on [sift1m](http://corpus-texmex.irisa.fr/), a dataset containing 1 million objects of 128d and using l2 distance metrics, and benchmark the document stores summarized below.

 This includes classic database and vector database, all under the same DocumentArray API: